henryzt/GOSH-FHIRworks2020-React-Dashboard/README.md

 ![img](screenshots/list.gif)

 ### Search
 Due to the extensiveness of FHIR data structure, each search rule has to be carefully written, thus it is quite difficult to write an advanced search function with these many data inputs.
-However, with the help of the antd library, quite promising results can still be acheived.
+However, with the help of the antd library, quite promising results can still be achieved.
+Additionally, `Exact match` function was written to better filter the results.

 ![img](screenshots/search.gif)

 ### Statistics
-Although this is not required in project (No.6) description, I would love to learn and utilizing chart.js with React to visiualize dataset like FHIR.
-A filter and restructure function has been written to manipulate the raw FHIR data and making it easier to be analyzied in the app.
+Although this is not required in project (No.6) description, I would love to learn and utilizing chart.js with React to visualize dataset like FHIR.
+A filter and restructure function has been written to manipulate the raw FHIR data and making it easier to be analyzed in the app.

 ![img](screenshots/stats.gif)